Tarot Symbols: The Staff

 Other gods to carry this magic wand include:

-Alchemy is rife with Tarot symbols, including the staff which represents polarity of sulfur (male) and quicksilver (female) in alchemical iconography.
+Alchemy is rife with esoteric symbols, including the staff which represents polarity of sulfur (male) and quicksilver (female) in alchemical iconography.
 This symbol also infers the union of opposites with the goal harmonization and transformation.

 Most importantly, esoteric symbolism holds the staff as a conduit or cosmic connector between heaven and earth.
 Ideally, the magician holding a rod or staff has a direct link to information of the spirit realms and earth realms as the rod connects the two.